eclipse-che/che-machine-exec/README.md

        oc login -u system:admin
 ```

-From this command output You need:
+From this command output you need:
  - Minishift master url.
 In this case it's `https://192.168.42.159:8443`.
 Let's call it 'CHE_INFRA_KUBERNETES_MASTER__URL'.
 We can store this variable in the terminal session to use it for next commands:

  ```bash
  export CHE_INFRA_KUBERNETES_MASTER__URL=https://192.168.42.162:8443
  ```
-> Note: in case if You delete minishift virtual machine(`minishift delete`) and create it again, this url will be changed.
+> Note: in case if you delete minishift virtual machine(`minishift delete`) and create it again, this url will be changed.

 Register new user on the CHE_INFRA_KUBERNETES_MASTER__URL page.